288: No Such Thing As An Elephant In The Airport

 You say that as if there's only one ant.

-It's incredibly, it's incredibly expensive stuff.
+It's incredibly, it's incredibly expensive to have this go-cart shop.

 He cooks it as well as producing it, so it's a real treat if you're in town.

-Although the larvae, you know.
+Or the larvae, you know.
 You do get snail caviar, don't you?

 Which is quite like fish caviar, apart from it tastes a bit more like snails and fish.
+I've never have you tried it?
+Yeah.

 You get cowboy caviar?

-Is that made of the eggs of cowboys?
+Is that made of the eggs of cowboys

-They eat them a lot somewhere.
-I think it might be in Mexico.
+they eat them a lot somewhere i think it might be in mexico it's still a common eating

-Yeah, so be careful when ordering.
+So be careful when ordering.
 If you're a vegetarian in Montana.

 Yeah.